TABLE SALT VS PINK SALT

 The rise of the pink salt has quickly seen it lining the shelves of many supermarkets.
 So what's all the rage?

-We take you through the difference between table salt and Himalayan salt, and why it's so important.
+We take you through the difference between table salt and pink salt, and why it's so important.

 REGULAR TABLE SALT